Laboratory Design and Planning Guide for 2021

-We have aided in the designing and building of countless laboratory projects nationwide, creating safe, high-tech environments for researchers to perform groundbreaking research in the worlds of pharmaceuticals, cannabis testing, diagnostic research, pathology, forensics, and more.
+Countless laboratories exist due to proper laboratory design and planning!
+We have completed several nationwide labs for pharmaceuticals, cannabis testing, diagnostic research, pathology, forensics, and more.
 Our clients love the flexibility of our designs and rely on us for our years of experience and expertise.

-Our lab design team has been creating innovative research spaces for over a decade and has acquired a wealth of knowledge regarding architecture, design, scientific research, codes and regulations, and much more.
-If you are embarking on your first lab design or build and are looking for some guidance, you have come to the right place.
+Our lab design team has created innovative research spaces for over a decade.
+It has acquired a wealth of knowledge regarding architecture, design, scientific research, codes and regulations, and much more.
+If you are embarking on your first laboratory design and planning and looking for guidance, you have come to the right place.

 More lab design resources:

-While there are many factors to consider when designing your lab, there are a few key considerations that apply universally to laboratory planning whether you need to develop a biology lab design or a cleanroom.
-These are factors are the first ones you should consider and have solutions to before your first stakeholder meeting and should be part of any well-rounded master plan.
+While there are many factors to consider when designing your lab, a few key considerations apply universally to laboratory planning, whether you need to develop a biology lab design or a cleanroom.
+These factors are the first ones you should consider and have solutions to before your first stakeholder meeting and should be part of any well-rounded master plan.

-If you are designing a computer lab or a clinical lab at a hospital, The majority of future design and construction decisions will rely on these factors, so establishing them early can help prevent confusion or missteps.
+If you are designing a computer lab or a clinical lab at a hospital, most future design and construction decisions will rely on these factors, so establishing them early can help prevent confusion or missteps.

 Environmental Health and Safety

-Even high school science laboratories handle harsh chemicals and toxic fumes, so even if your lab will not be handling a volatile virus, environmental health and safety should still be of utmost priority.
-If your lab will require control areas, be sure to note this now – you will need to consider safe perimeters and storage of hazardous materials when finding the perfect space for your lab.
+Even high school science laboratories handle harsh chemicals and toxic fumes, so even if your lab is not handling a volatile virus, environmental health and safety should still be a priority.
+If control areas are required, note this now—you will need to consider safe perimeters and storage of hazardous materials when finding the perfect space for your lab.

 Planning Your Lab’s Budget

-All stakeholders will need to be informed of the budget in order to work within its constraints, so having this information ready before your first stakeholder meeting can help get the project off to a strong start.
-Lab budget planning in industries like dental labs and tissue culture lab vary greatly from planning for space labs or cleanrooms.
+Stakeholders must be informed of the budget to work within its constraints, so having this information ready before your first stakeholder meeting can help get the project off to a strong start.

 Regulatory Codes and Restrictions